kallaway/100-days-of-code/log.md

 ### Day 44: November 14, 2022

 **Today's Progress**: Completed one project of JavaScript Algorithms and Data Structures course on freeCodeCamp.

+### Day 45: November 15, 2022

+**Today's Progress**: Completed one more project of JavaScript Algorithms and Data Structures course on freeCodeCamp.